Last Updated on

 Travel insurance is a broad category that can cover anything from that weekend wedding across the country, to a long-term trip around the world — and everything in between.
 With such a broad range in the types of trips, it makes sense that there is a great range in the types of coverage offered by insurance companies.

-Short-term volunteers may spend days or weeks at a volunteer placement somewhere outside of their home country.
-Whether you are planning this as a part of a specific organized volunteer placement, or if you are going the indie route where you arrange your program directly with the destination organization, you need a policy that covers you for the duration of your trip.
+Short-term international volunteers may spend days or weeks at a volunteer placement somewhere outside of their home country.
+Whether you are planning this as a part of a specific organized volunteer work placement, or if you are going the indie route where you arrange your program directly with the destination organization, you need a policy that covers you for the duration of your trip.
 Many short-term volunteers plan to generally travel either before or after their placement — or both!

 Long-term volunteers and travelers: